Fallout 3 and New Vegas remasters: Everything we know so far

 When are the release dates for Fallout 3 and New Vegas remasters?

-Release dates for Fallout 3 and New Vegas remasters are currently unknown.
+Release dates for Fallout 3 and New Vegas remasters are currently unknown but Corden has said to not expect them any time soon.

+In a recent Windows Central article, he said: "I'm told Fallout 3 and New Vegas remakes aren't exactly 'imminent' and you shouldn't expect them in the near term.

+"I'm still trying to lock down more detailed timings on when we should see them appear but the impression I'm getting is that we'll see Fallout 3 remastered before New Vegas."

 What can I play Fallout 3 and New Vegas remasters on?